rendini-oss/rendini/README.md

 2. Navigate to a file system directory to store the Rendini project code.
 3. Clone the repository with the command `gh repo clone rendini-oss/rendini -- --depth=1`
 4. Install the recommended extensions.
+5. Build Rendini with several options:
+   - Use the VS Code keyboard shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Windows
+     or <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on macOS to build.
-5. Install Rendini with the command `make`.
+   - Use the command `make`.
+   - Open the VS Code command pallette and run the command "Makefile: Clean and build the target ALL".
 6. Start Rendini with the command `make dev`.
-7. Experiment with the VS Code command pallette by using the command "Makefile: Clean and build the target ALL".
+7. Review the "./makefile" used by GNU `make` targets to better understand and triage native command interactions run by developers and automation servers (e.g. Continuous Integration on GitHub Actions).
+8. Review the "./tiltfile" (and loaded extensions) used by `tilt` to better understand and triage native command and container orchestration run by developers and automation servers (e.g.
+   Continuous Integration on GitHub Actions).

 ---